daithimarkham/Pands-Problem-Set/README.md

 I then entered the Collatz conjecture.
 "The Collatz conjecture is a conjecture that a particular sequence always reaches 1.
 The sequence is defined as: start with a number n.
 The next number in the sequence is n/2 if n is even and 3n + 1 if n is odd." https://www.sanfoundry.com/python-program-test-collatz-conjecture-given-number/

-I then created a while loop which which ensured the loop was ran until the calculation reached number one.
-This was as follows, while n ! = 1:
+I then created a while loop which which ensured the loop was ran from the number the user entered until number one, followed by an if statement.
+This was as follows;
-Next I entered the if function, which updated each next step of the calculation.
-If the number was divisible by two enter the answer, if not, multiply the answer by three and add one. if n % 2: if n % 2 == 0:
+    while n > 1:
+      print(n, end = ' ')
+      if (n % 2): The modulus sign determines if there is a remainder. n = n * 3 + 1 This calculation was done if the number was not even.
+The answer was multiplied by three and one was added on to it.
+Next I entered an else statement which instructed Python what to do if the number was even.
+If it was divisible by two, do the calculation until it reaches number one.
+      else:
           n = n // 2
-         print(n)
-Then I entered an else statement which outputs the sum if not an even number calculated as follows:
-         else:
-            n = n * 3 + 1
-        print(n)
+          print(1, end= '')

+Then I wrote the following to print out the answer at the end of the program. print("Sequence: ", end= '')

+That was the solution to number four.